Doin’ the ol’ Van Otterloop

 From here, the trail pretty much loops back and that’s pretty much it.
 It takes about 3 minutes to get to the falls.
 But looping back so quickly would be boring.
 There is the spur trail that goes to someone’s backyard.
 That’s no good.

-But there’s another spur that goes out to a tract of open space to the north; towards Balbrae, the aforementioned condos.
+But there’s another spur that goes out to a tract of open space to the west; towards Balbrae, the aforementioned condos.
 I went over there.

 That swath of cleared land will take up up to the MDC Reservoir #6 and, ultimately if you wish, to the Metacomet Trail, Heublein Tower and beyond.
 This isn’t an official trail or anything, and you do have to cross a private road for a second, but you’re a trouper and you don’t care.